|

 his WW1 draft card (Edwards:2007).

-- Jasen and
+- Jasen and Jones (2000:230) note

-Walter Jacobs hired Cobb to be a staff writer and
+that in September 1916 Walter Jacobs hired Cobb to

-columnist for Jacobs's the Tuneful Yankee.
+be a staff writer and columnist for Jacobs's the

-However, they also note that Jacobs failed to
+Tuneful Yankee.
+However, they also note that

-require that Cobb exclusively publish with Walter
+Jacobs failed to require that Cobb exclusively

-Jacobs.
-Although Walter Jacobs was Cobb's main
+publish with Walter Jacobs.
+Although Walter Jacobs

-Rag (below).
+Cobb's Russian Rag (below).

-- His father, Louis, was a
+- His father, Louis, was a real-estate broker,

-real-estate broker, continuing in that career
+continuing in that career perhaps to his death in

-perhaps to his death in the 1920s.
-Cobb was likely
+the 1920s.
+Cobb was likely living with wife and

-still a broker (Edwards:2007).
+parents in 1920, his father still a broker (Edwards:2007).

 - Jasen and Jones (2000:231)